en

 Da biste čitali ovu knjigu otpremite EPUB ili FB2 datoteku na Bookmate.
 Kako da otpremim knjigu?

-It's no secret that parents want their children to have the lifelong cultural and intellectual advantages that come from being bilingual.
 Parents spend millions of dollars every year on classes, computer programs, and toys, all of which promise to help children learn a second language.
-But many of their best efforts (and investments) end in disappointment.
+They want their kids to have the lifelong cultural and intellectual advantages that come from being bilingual—but many of their best efforts (and investments) end in disappointment.

-In The Bilingual Edge, professors and parents King and Mackey wade through the hype and provide clear insights into what actually works.
-No matter what your language background is—whether you never passed Spanish in high school or you speak Mandarin fluently—King and Mackey will help you:
+In The Bilingual Edge, Georgetown linguistics professors and parents Kendall King and Alison Mackey wade through the hype and provide clear insights into what actually works.
+No matter what your language background is—whether you never passed high school Spanish or you speak Mandarin fluently—King and Mackey will help you:select the language that will benefit your child the mostfind materials and programs that will assist your child in achieving fluencyidentify your family’s unique traits and use them to maximize learning

 Fancy private schools and expensive materials aren’t needed.
 Instead, The Bilingual Edge translates the latest research into interactive strategies and quick tips that even the busiest parents can use.